 The FDA states that TEA is used as a fragrance, pH adjuster, and emulsifier.
 In contrast, DEA and DEA-related chemicals are utilized as emulsifiers or foaming agents in cosmetics or to change a product’s pH (acidity).
 However, it is worth noting that National Toxicology Program (NTP) study did discover a link between topical DEA application and some DEA-related chemicals and cancer in experimental animals.

 While these eight ingredients aren’t likely to be found in a product advertised as “natural” or “clean,” they’re still harmful when they show up in beauty products without your knowledge.
-By reading the product ingredient lists on the labels when you shop, you can avoid putting any of these ingredients on your skin and prevent any negative health effects.
+By reading the product ingredients list on the labels when you shop, you can avoid putting any of these ingredients on your skin and prevent any negative health effects.